Here you will find:

 We believe all students across the spectrum of abilities in learning benefit from the time and attention to maximize their individual learning potential.

-In accordance with Maine’s Department of Education Chapter 104, the gifted and talented program strives to find ways to support students’ gifts, talents, and abilities while maximizing their potential.
+In accordance with Maine’s Department of Education Chapter 104, our program strives to find ways to support students’ gifts, talents, and abilities while maximizing their potential.
 This will happen through a variety of curriculum enhancements and/or modifications that add depth and complexity to a topic as well as granting student opportunities to move at their own rate through differentiation and/or acceleration within and outside of the general classroom setting.
 We additionally work toward developing students’ abilities as problem solvers and innovative thinkers, as well as cultivating grit which enables them to persevere through challenges.
 With goals to foster our students’ love for learning, inspire them to think critically and creatively, further develop their interests, and nurture their talents, we help students identify their passions and then strengthen their motivation, confidence, and independence toward achieving their own goals and aspirations.

 We strive to follow the National Association for Gifted Children's "Six Gifted Education Programming Standards" and align our philosophies of teaching with the work of Joe Renzulli and Sally Reis who believe that “personalization and differentiation – constructed around a student’s interests, learning styles, and expression styles – inspire learning.”